-Commissioners,
+Commissioners.

-In accordance with Section 5.3(6) of the City Charter, I am honored to present to you the City Managers Proposed Budget for Fiscal Year 2022-23 for the City of Indian Rocks Beach.
-This proposed budget is balanced in all funds and provides a roadmap that guides operational decisions that strengthen our organizational values.
-The proposed budget represents a comprehensive plan for the City's spending activities as well as an overall plan for providing city services during the coming fiscal year.
+In accordance with Section 5.3(6) of the City Charter, I presented the City Managers Proposed Budget for the Fiscal Year 2022-23 on June 23, 2022.
+On July 13, 2022, the Finance & Budget Committee met to review the budget.
+The result of their review was to unanimously recommend it.
+The City Commission held its budget work session on July 26, 2022.
+No one from the public objected to the proposed budget and the Commission made five adjustments.
+The adjusted budget is balanced in all funds and provides a roadmap that guides operational decisions that strengthen our organizational values.
+The budget represents a comprehensive plan for the City's spending activities as well as an overall plan for providing city services during the coming fiscal year.
 The appropriation levels reflect the requirement to balance the budget while maintaining conservative budgeting principles and proactively elevating our infrastructure.
-The proposed budget promotes accountability and tells the story of our continued successes in WORKING TOGETHER.
+The adjusted budget promotes accountability and tells the story of our continued successes in WORKING TOGETHER.